wengxiaojie/first_neural_network/README.md

 # first_neural_network
-You can use this command
+You can use this command:

-pip install requirement.txt
+pip install requirements.txt